JackSzwergold/Writing/memories/The Last Passover I Had With My Family.md

 ## The Last Passover I Had With My Family
-### About the Last Passover I Ever Observed With My Siblings
+### About the Last Passover I Ever Attened With My Brother and Sister

 By Jack Szwergold

-**QUICK NOTES**: About the last Passover I had at my sister’s home in Bensonhurst.
-It was 2005 or 2006.
-My nephew didn’t show up, my sister complained, my brother shouted at her and shoved her against a wall.
-I saw my niece curled up in a fetal position on a couch.
-My nephew shows up and like robots, everyone did “Passover.”

-***

 While my parents were Jewish, the home my parents raised me in was secular.
 My parents weren’t in denial of our Jewish background, but rather simply aware of the basics and not much else.
 To his literal death my father would say that religion was “bullshit” and would often ascribe what he defined as “bullshit” to the way God treated the Jewish people during the Holocaust.
 If there is a God, why would he/she/it ever allow such a tragedy to happen?
 As a child I often wondered if my parents were somehow faithful before World War II and then suddenly dropped their religion after the war.
 But as an adult whose learned some more about my own family’s history over the years, I’ve grown to realize there’s no history of religious faith or deep belief in my family past the usual, “This is our community and this is what we do…” mentality.
 My family is historically secular.